Vansitha/musical-mystery-v2/README.md

 git clone https://github.com/Vansitha/musical-mystery-v2.git
 ```

-Create a .env file and place the following keys:
+Create an `.env` file in the root directory and place the following keys:

 ```
   VITE_SPOTIFY_CLIENT_ID=